UPPMAX/HPC-python/docs/day2/basic_batch_slurm.rst

 What is a cluster?
 ------------------

-You can find information about the cluster hardware in the <a href="https://uppmax.github.io/HPC-python/common/understanding_clusters.html" target="_blank">HPC clusters</a> common section.
+You can find information about the cluster hardware in the https://uppmax.github.io/HPC-python/common/understanding_clusters.html common section.
 This is just a brief overview.

 - Login nodes and calculations/compute nodes